robertkohl125/PuppyShelter/README.md

 -WTForms including selects and validators,
 -Logging,
 -email
--SMS
+-SMS (Twilio)
 -Pagination on the puppies page

 !!BugsLingering issues!!
 ----------------
-*Edit functions not completely updated to WTForms and not auto filling fields in.
+*Edit functions not auto filling fields in.
-*email server not live.
-*sms not functional yet.
+*Puppy pictures not working

 Technology
 ----------